gramoli/gramoli.github.io/index.md

 Vincent Gramoli publishes in top journals and conferences (IEEE S&P, TPDS, CACM, PPoPP, NDSS, EuroSys, DSN), he served as Program Committee Chair of various international scientific conferences (NETYS'13, FAB'21, Tokenomics'21, OPODIS'21) and served as an invited speaker at various scientific events.
 He co-published the [Consistent Distributed Storage book](https://www.morganclaypool.com/doi/10.2200/S01069ED1V01Y202012DCT017).

 His recent focus is on blockchain technology.
 With his lab, he found and reported several security flaws in Ethereum in 2016, 2017, 2019 and 2021.
-As an alternative, they proposed the Red Belly Blockchain, a secure blockchain whose performance scales to large world-wide deployments.
+As an alternative, they proposed the Red Belly Blockchain, a secure blockchain whose performance scales to world-wide deployments.
 With his co-authors, he received the best paper award at ICDCS'21 for their leaderless consensus algorithm.
 His [Blockchain Scalability MOOC](https://www.coursera.org/teach/blockchain-scalability/course/overview) on Coursera is taken by thousands of students.

 ### Selected Publications